RyanDale/generator-office/README.md

 The Microsoft Office client application that can host the add-in.

-> This applies only to task pane or content add-ins.
+> This applies only to task pane add-ins.

   - Type: String[]
   - Default: undefined / null